ytakemon/1415-Col4a5xDO-Project/Manuscript/Col4a5_man_supp_methods.md

 ethanol was discarded leaving a pellet of DNA.
 The samples were left on a bench top covered with a paper towl to dry.
 Once no liquid is visible, DNA was re-suspended in 100ul of ddH20 and incubated at 65C for 5 mins.
-DNA concentrations and purity were measured using NanoDrop (Thermo Scientific, model number).
+DNA concentrations and purity were measured using NanoDrop 2000 (Thermo Scientific).
 Samples for genotyping met stringent quality standards of A260/280 ratio between 1.7 and 2.1.
-A minimul aliquot of 20ul at 20ng/ul concentrations were sent for genotyping.
+A minimum aliquot of 20ul at 20ng/ul concentrations were sent for genotyping.

 **Genotyping with GigaMuga**

-All 200 mice were fully genotyped for 143,259 SNPs by GeenSeek (Lincoln, NE) using the Giga Mouse Universal Genotyping Array (GigaMUGA) built on an Illumina Infinium platform.
+All 200 mice were fully genotyped for 143,259 SNPs by GeenSeek (Neogen Genomics) using the Giga Mouse Universal Genotyping Array (GigaMUGA) built on an Illumina Infinium platform.
 Genotype calls of A, B, H, or N were generated using Illumina’s BeadStudio algorithm, whereby A represents homozygous reference allele, B represents homogygous for the alternate allele, H represents heterozygosity, and N represents “no call”.

 **RNA extraction and library prep **